§ 7301 Selling without fire test; method of testing.

 As used in this chapter:

 (1) "1-K" or "K-1 kerosene" means kerosene that has been distilled from petroleum to meet the current specifications of A.S.T.M.
 (American Society for Testing of Materials) #D3699 (1978) for 1-K.

 (2) "2-K" or "K-2 kerosene" means kerosene that has been distilled from petroleum to meet the current specifications of A.S.T.M. #D3699 (1978) for 2-K.

 (3) "Approved" means acceptable to the authority having jurisdiction over the sale and use of portable oil-fueled heaters as hereinafter set forth.

-(4) "Listed" means any portable oil-fueled heater which has been evaluated with respect to reasonably foreseeable hazards to life and property by any one of the following nationally recognized testing or inspection agencies: Underwriters Laboratories, Inc., Canadian Standards Association, Factory Mutual System, Applied Research Laboratories of Florida, Inc., Electrical Testing Laboratory and which has been authorized by the State Fire Prevention Commission as being reasonably safe for its specific purpose and shown in a list published by such agency and bears the mark, name or symbol of such agency as indication that it has been so authorized.
+(4) "Listed" means any portable oil-fueled heater which has been evaluated with respect to reasonably foreseeable hazards to life and property by any 1 of the following nationally recognized testing or inspection agencies: Underwriters Laboratories, Inc., Canadian Standards Association, Factory Mutual System, Applied Research Laboratories of Florida, Inc., Electrical Testing Laboratory and which has been authorized by the State Fire Prevention Commission as being reasonably safe for its specific purpose and shown in a list published by such agency and bears the mark, name or symbol of such agency as indication that it has been so authorized.
 Such evaluation shall include but not be limited to evaluation of the requirements hereinafter set forth.
 Similar evaluations by a nationally recognized testing or inspection agency other than the above mentioned which are approved by the State Fire Marshal may be listed as well.

 (5) "Oil" means any liquid fuel with a flash point of greater than 100 degrees Fahrenheit, including but not limited to kerosene.